Mouwrice/thesis-typst/jitter_noise/jitter_noise_results.typ

 === 60 fps

 The `maurice_drum_60fps` recording at 60 fps is used to compare the results.
 The following results are with parameters set to a memory size of 2 frames, the peak $d = 0.01$, and the tightness $s = 0.7$.
 The results are displayed in @maurice_drum_60fps_stability.
 Just like with the 30 fps recording, the method has a positive impact on the signal stability.
 However, the impact is less pronounced than with the 30 fps recording.
+This is somewhat surprising, as it was expected that the method would have a more significant impact on the 60 fps recording.
+More frames per second should allow the method to better predict the direction vector $arrow(v)$ and a narrower interpolation function.
+As the frames are closer together, the possible range of movement should be smaller.

 #figure(
   caption: [The signal stability from the `maurice_drum_60fps` measurement without processing (top) and with processing (bottom).
 Model: `LITE`, Marker type: `Landmark`],